missmathpati/AI-Sales-Coaching-Platform/README.md

 # AI Sales Coaching System (LLM-Based Call Auditing)

+Built a production AI system to scale how elite sales coaches audit calls.

+Sales coaches typically spend 45–90 minutes manually reviewing a single call and producing structured feedback covering strengths, gaps, and specific tactical fixes.
+This process is high-quality but does not scale.

-Built a production AI system that generates structured coaching reports from sales call transcripts by replicating an expert coach’s evaluation process.
+To address this, I co-led the development of a two-stage LLM system that converts raw call transcripts into structured audit reports in under ~2 minutes, replicating a coach’s evaluation process across calls.

 The system is designed as a **two-stage LLM pipeline** deployed via serverless microservices.